IBM Design Thinking Model explained

-This article explains IBM Design Thinking or Enterprise Design Thinking in a practical way.
-After reading it, you will understand the basics of this powerful creativity tool.
+IBM Design Thinking: this article explains IBM Design Thinking or Enterprise Design Thinking in a practical way.
+Next to what it is, this article also highlights the User-centred Outcome, the importance of collaborative teams, the Loop of the model and the elements.
+After reading it, you will understand the basics of this creativity tool.
+Enjoy reading!

 What is IBM Design Thinking?